backstage/backstage/.changeset/sixty-shoes-camp.md

 '@backstage/deploy': patch
 ---

-Introducting the deploy package.
+Introducing the deploy package.
 Please refer to the `README` for more information.